Save Your Own Calendula Seeds

 Few flowers are easier to start from seed and grow than calendula.
 Once those calendula plants have completed their life cycle, it's super simple to harvest and save the seeds for next year.
 In fact, calendula is one of the easiest plants to save seeds from.

-Second, you get to save money.
-Just one plant, as I said, will produce enough seeds to keep you supplied for years, and third, because you'll have way more seeds than you could ever need (unless, you know, you're getting 50 times your current gardening space next year), you get to share the magic with others.
-You can wrap your extra seeds in little packets and give great gifts to friends and family and neighbors who want to try growing their own plants.
+Just one plant will produce enough seeds to keep you supplied for years.
+You'll have way more seeds than you could ever need (unless, you know, you're getting 50 times your current gardening space next year), which means you can share those seeds with others.
+Wrap them in little packets to give as gifts to friends, family, and neighbors who want to try growing their own plants.

 Let's look at how to save your calendula seeds.